troughton/Substrate/README.md

 ## Why Swift?
 Why not Rust or C++?

 I think Swift's a great language, and it's what we wanted to use when making our engine.
+The decision was more or less as simple as that.
 I'm not familiar enough with Rust to make a judgement, although I'm sure it's a great language; as for C++ or C, we didn't need to maintain compatibility with other code so there was no reason for us not to use a more modern and ergonomic language.

 ## What about multithreading?